Bristol South: Boundaries

 To bring the electorate within the permitted range, the Knowle ward was moved to Bristol East.

 History

 The seat has elected Labour MPs at every election since 1935, the only seat in the south of England outside Greater London with such a record.
-The closest result, giving a marginal majority, was the 1987 election where Dawn Primarolo won a majority of 2.7% of the vote — in that election the Social Democratic Party, a 'moderate' breakaway party from the Labour Party, won 19.6% of the vote.
+The current MP, first elected in 2015, is Karin Smyth.
+The incumbent prior to Smyth was Dawn Primarolo, who held the seat for 28 years.
+She was a Minister of the Crown in the Blair ministry, and throughout the Cameron–Clegg coalition was a Deputy Speaker of the House of Commons.

-The incumbent prior to Smyth was Baroness Dawn Primarolo who held the seat for 28 years.
-She was a Minister of the Crown in the Blair Ministry and throughout the Coalition Government 2010 was a Deputy Speaker of the House of Commons.
+The closest result, giving a marginal majority, was at the 1987 election, in which Dawn Primarolo (in her first contest) won by 2.7% of the vote.
+At that election the Social Democratic Party, a 'moderate' breakaway party from the Labour Party, won 19.6% of the vote.